 First of all, let us begin, by telling you that although we do have a bucket list of places we pine for, we don’t always choose when we go to visit them.
 It’s more like these places choose us.
 Basically, we mostly go where there are deals to be had.
 What do I mean by that?
 Let me explain.

 We are currently based out of the south of France.
 Our closest airport is in Marseille.
 We knew we wanted to travel approximately end of February and the beginning of March.
-And since it was winter school break in this part of France at that time, it meant that flight prices in France were rather expensive.
+And since it was the winter school break in this part of France at that time, it meant that flight prices in France were rather expensive.
 However, we are Canadian and therefore used to driving long distances to get places, we don’t mind driving to other countries for a deal.
 If a European is reading this right now, they may be wondering what the heck we’re on about here.
 But since Canada is the second largest country in the world, Europe feels rather small to us.
 We have flown from Spain and Italy before (and other countries) to fabulous locations for prices so low, no one in Canada is probably going to believe us.

 We always look for deals going anywhere out of airports in neighbouring countries.
 Lo and behold, we found ridiculously low prices to Canary Islands from Barcelona.
 Before you dismiss this as absurd and costly in itself, trust us, we’ve done the math and even driving to and from Barcelona, paying for highway tolls and parking our car at the BCN airport for two weeks, was significantly cheaper than if had we flown out of the closest airport.
-Besides, have you read our blog about the art of the side trip?

 But without further ado, let us show you how we hacked our Canary Islands costs.